ut-db-teaching/cs395t-fall25/schedule.md

 ## Class Format

-- **First Two Classes:** Introductory lectures covering the course structure, key background concepts, and an overview of potential project ideas.
+- **First Two Classes:** Introductory lectures covering the course structure, backgrounds, and an overview of potential project ideas.
 - **Subsequent Classes:** Paper discussions.
 Each class will focus on two papers.
-- **Project Presentation Classes:** Selected classes will be reserved for project progress reports and final presentations.
+- **Project Presentation Classes:** Four classes will be reserved for project progress reports and final presentations.

 ## Schedule